agussman/a_python_tutorial/200_Scripting_Basics/README.md

 ## encoding declaration

-The second line of the file is also a special type of comment called an "encoding declaration":
+Python 3 assumes everything is UTF-8.
+However, in Python 2 scripts, the second line of the file might contain an "encoding declaration":
 ```
 # -*- coding: utf-8 -*-
 ```

-This tells Python what encoding to use to read the source code.
-Python assumes `utf-8` by default, so I'm having a hard time conceiving of a case where this would matter.
-Some editors might take advantage of it?
+This tells Python what encoding to use to read the source code, but is vestigial for Python 3 scripts.

 ## main()